-But this woman seems to be oblivious to the voice of reason as it disagrees, yet remains unheard.
-“You don’t own your daughter.
-She’s free as a bird, and she’s entitled to her freedom of movement and to her rights to life, liberty, and personal security.
-Being as sacred as the breath of life, these gifts are not to be overturned simply because you and your husband have issues.”
-This is how the weak mother should have fought back the attack of toxic memories and negative impulses.
+But this very disturbed woman seems to be unresponsive to the voice of reason that says, “You don’t own your daughter.
+She’s free as a bird, and this freedom of hers is as sacred as life itself.
+She’s entitled to her right to have rights, and this doesn’t stop simply because you and your husband have issues.”
+This is how the confused mother should have fought back the attack of negative impulses.

-Only the noise that the daughter makes is heard and prompts letters from the husband; did this make the mother insanely jealous?
-Why didn’t it occur to her that this little girl has no one in this world other than her mommy?
+In the course of events, only the noise that the daughter makes is heard.
+Thus, only she prompts letters from the husband; did it make the mother jealous?
+Did it occur to her, even once, that this little girl has no one in this world other than her mommy?

-What confirms this theory is the fact that mother does whatever her husband asks her to do in his letters, no matter how nonsensical his requests are.
-Does she do it to bring him back?
-And when the husband writes, “Stop making the slightest noise, both of you,” mother does as he wishes.
-Both of them stop breathing for all eternity.
-This tragic ending is heart-breaking on so many levels.
+What confirms this theory is the fact that the wife does whatever the husband asks, no matter how nonsensical his requests are.
+One time, he wrote, “Stop making the slightest noise, both of you,” so mother does as he wishes.
+She stops breathing for good and so does the child.
+Did she do it to bring him back?
+This thought is tragic on so many levels.

-Crying over spilled milk and reinforcing the victim image in our head will not solve problems like a fucked up life, social stigma, or human cruelty.
-Inaction and self-victimization are vices that enter our DNA and transmit themselves to our little ones.
-So, by saving ourselves we’re actually saving our children.
-We will need some time to heal, but at least, we would have done the right thing.
+Crying over spilled milk and reinforcing the victim image will not solve problems like a fucked up life, social stigma, or human cruelty.
+Shame and passiveness are viruses that enter into our DNA and find their way to our little ones.
+So, by curing ourselves from bad memories and inaction, we’re actually saving our kids.